RTippin/messenger/docs/ChatBots.md

 **`BotActionHandler` We want to be installed multiple times with different parameters:**

-- Handlers flagged as unique will only be installed once
+- Please note that `BotActionHandler`'s flagged as unique will only be installed once.

 ```php
 public static function installs(): array